Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 The next time you prepare to vote, find out if your public officials support policies that can help us protect marine life and our oceans.
 Research candidates and make an informed decision, then exercise your right (and responsibility) to vote.

 Remember, many sustainable policies can positively impact our oceans, even if they don’t directly use the word “ocean.”
-As we’ve learned that decreasing our carbon footprint and improving recycling infrastructure can greatly protect marine environments.
+We’ve learned that decreasing our carbon footprint and improving recycling infrastructure can significantly protect marine environments.

 Look for candidates who support sustainability in all avenues because it all comes back to the ocean.

 And don’t let Election Day be the last time they hear from you.
-Contact your local representatives and lawmakers to follow up regularly, reminding them of the environmental policies you care about most.
+Contact your local representatives and lawmakers regularly to follow up and remind them of the environmental policies you care about most.

 Your elected officials might not know how important these issues are to their constituents, and they’ll need your vote if they want to remain in office after the next election.

 So, make sure you tell them.
-It’s up to us to make lawmakers aware of the crises facing marine life and our oceans.
+We must make lawmakers aware of the crises facing marine life and our oceans.

 19. Support Organizations that Support the Ocean